-Many contractors take out professional indemnity (PI) insurance to cover themselves if they are found to be negligent during their contract duties.
+Many contractors take out professional indemnity (PI) insurance to cover themselves if they are found negligent in the performance of their contractual duties.

 PI Insurance basics